RagnarB83/ash-documentation/docs/Metalloprotein-I.rst

     #Re-image trajectory so that protein is in middle
     MDtraj_imagetraj("NVTtrajectory.dcd", "final_MDfrag_laststep.pdb", format='DCD')

+To test whether the system is stable during the long final NVT simulation we can do some analysis of the trajectory.

+TODO: Make plots of :
+- temperature vs. time
+- RMSD vs. time
+- other things vs. time

-To test whether the system is stable during the long final NVT simulation we Note that while in principle NPT simulations are more realistic conditions compared to reality, the NVT simulations have the benefit that the periodic box vectors are constant and will not change from snapshot to snapshot, a convenient property when grabbing arbitrary snapshots from the trajectory for other calculations.
+Note that while in principle NPT simulations are more realistic conditions than NVT , the NVT simulations have the benefit that the periodic box vectors are constant and will not change from snapshot to snapshot, a convenient property when grabbing arbitrary snapshots from the trajectory for other calculations.